Appyling for Financial Assistance

 All other students must complete a refund request form in the Office of Student Accounts to receive a refund.

 Students are advised to monitor their student account regarding the disbursement of their refund checks.
-Once the refund checks are posted on the account, students must present their College ID to the Office of Budget and Finance to pick up their refund checks.
+Once the refund checks are posted on the account, students must present their College ID to the Office of Finance and Business to pick up their refund checks.
 Refund checks are issued on Wednesdays from 10:00 a.m. – 1:00 p.m.
 After 1:00 p.m. refund checks are sent to the students’ permanent home address.

 All questions regarding refunds should be directed to the Office of Student Accounts at (609) 771-2172.

 Q. Where do I apply for a Stafford Loan?

 Students must complete the Free Application for Federal Student Aid (FAFSA)/Renewal FAFSA to be considered for a Stafford Loan.